stevejay/react-roving-tabindex/README.md

 This package does not support nesting one roving tabindex group inside another.
 I believe that this complicates keyboard navigation too much.

+### When not to use this package

+This package is designed as a general solution for a roving tabindex in a toolbar or a smallish grid.
+If you need a roving tabindex in a very large grid or table (a few hundred cells or more) then you will likely be better served with a bespoke implementation.
+By not including any unnecessary flexibility that this package offers then you should create a more performant implementation.
+For example, you might not need to support the enabling and unenabling of tab stops.
+It also takes time to register the cells with the package, and there is an overhead to creating the row index mapping for a grid.

 ## Requirements

 This package has been written using the React Hooks API, so it is only usable with React version 16.8 onwards.
+It has peer dependencies of `react` and `react-dom`.

 ## Installation